 Both camps will run the four-minute mile.

 There’s nothing wrong with the Southeast Asia routine.
 That’s a fine routine.
-But, as more and more people are making big money online through remote work, consulting, and online businesses of all types, those six, seven, and eight-figure earners are going to create a shift of high-level nomadism that I think is going to be very interesting to watch.
+But, as more and more people are making big money online through remote work, consulting, and online businesses of all types, those six, seven, and eight-figure earners will create a shift of high-level nomadism that we think will be very interesting to watch.